-10. Reporting and acquittal of funds
+Reporting and acquittal of funds

 Grantees must provide narrative and financial reports on their grant projects.
-Recipients of project grants and follow-on grants are required to report mid-way through their project and at the completion of their project.
+Recipients of project grants and follow-on grants for projects lasting less than 6 months duration are only required to report at the completion of their project.
+Recipients of project grants and follow-on grants lasting more than six months are also required to report mid-way through their project.
 See below for the narrative and financial reports required.

-For project grants and follow-on grants lasting less than 6 months Grant Progress Report Interim Financial Report Mid-way through project Grant Completion Report Financial Report Within 30 days of project completion For project grants and follow-on gra ants lasting more than 6 months Grant Progress Report 1 Interim Financial Report Mid-way through project Grant Progress Report 2 Interim Financial Report Mid-way through project Grant Completion Report Financial Report Within 30 days of project completion
+For project grants and follow-on grants lasting less than 6 months Grant Progress Report Interim Financial Report Mid-way through project Grant Completion Report Financial Report Within 30 days of project completion For project grants and follow-on grants lasting more than 6 months Grant Progress Report 1 Interim Financial Report Mid-way through project Grant Progress Report 2 Interim Financial Report Mid-way through project Grant Completion Report Financial Report Within 30 days of project completion

-Guidelines for preparing Grant Progress Reports and Grant Completion Reports, as well as Interim Financial Reports and Financial Reports, are provided in Annex 3.
+Guidelines for preparing Grant Progress Reports and Grant Completion Reports, as well as Interim Financial Reports and Financial Reports, are provided in Annex 4.